So, I come home and my wife says the dreaded words, “Wait until you hear what your daughter did today.”

 I’ll be honest: If she had thrown a hissy fit and gotten in my face, I probably wouldn’t have been above falling back on “Because I said so.”
 But luckily, I didn’t have to.
 She was very cool about everything and we finished with a fist-bump, which is always a good thing.

 It sounds simple, but as a parent, it’s really easy to fall into “Because I said so” mode.
-I suspect the nose ring thing is merely a precursor to other bridges I’m not excited to cross, but after seeing how this one played out between my daughter and me, I will definitely put this one in the win column.
+I suspect the nose ring thing is merely a precursor to other bridges I’m not excited to cross, but after seeing how this one played out between my daughter and me, I will definitely put this conversation with my13-year-old about nose piercing in the win column.
 But I can already tell, it’s going to be a long season.